Free-Range Chicken Predator Control Philippines (2026): Complete Flock Protection and Biosecurity Guide

 Feeder Hygiene

-• Hang feeders at bird back height — this prevents birds from stepping into the feed trough and contaminating feed with fecal material.
-Feed contaminated by droppings is one of the most common Salmonella transmission routes in free-range systems.
+• Hang feeders at the birds' back height to prevent chickens from stepping into the feed and contaminating it with droppings.
+Feed contamination is one of the common ways bacteria such as Salmonella can spread in free-range systems, so keeping feeders properly positioned helps protect flock health and reduce waste.

-• Use feeders with an anti-waste lip or roll bar — feed scattered on the floor is wasted money and a rodent attractant that brings rats into the coop.
+• Use feeders with an anti-waste lip or roll bar to reduce feed spillage.
+Scattered feed on the floor is not only wasted money but also attracts rodents, which can introduce disease and create additional problems inside the coop.

-• Remove and discard all wet or clumped feed immediately — wet feed supports mold growth within 12–24 hours in Philippine humidity.
-Moldy feed causes mycotoxin poisoning that suppresses immunity and reduces egg production without obvious disease signs.
+• Remove and discard wet or clumped feed immediately because it can support mold growth quickly in Philippine humidity.
+Moldy feed may contain mycotoxins that weaken the immune system and reduce growth or egg production, often without obvious signs of illness at first.

 10 HPAI Wild Bird Risk: What Philippine Free-Range Farmers Must Know in 2026